BlankParenthesis/PxlsNetworking/core.md

 To be as RESTful as possible, objects have a canonical address which can be used to refer to them.
-Where an object is returned elsewhere, a Reference to it will be returned instead.
+When an object is returned elsewhere, a Reference to it will be returned instead.
 A Reference for an object T can be described with the following type:
 ```typescript
 type Reference<T> = {